leojuriolli7/g3news/README.md

 - <strong>Giveaways:</strong> This page displays a list of giveaways available to enter, complete with a progress bar.
 When a giveaway is clicked, it opens the link for it provided by the API.
 - <strong>Sign up:</strong> This page allows the user to create a new account that will be stored on the local database using JSON Server.
 The form were created with Formik and authentication was done with Yup.
 - <strong>Login:</strong> This page allows the user to login with the account created.
 When logged, a profile page will now be available and reachable through a profile icon on the right-side of the header.
 It allows access to the profile page and to logout.
-- <strong>Profile:</strong> This is the profile page, accessable through the profile icon on the header.
+- <strong>Profile:</strong> This is the profile page, accessible through the profile icon on the header.
 It displays the profile image and name of the user.

 This application uses, among others: <br>
 - React Query to make POST requests to the database. <br>